INSIGHTS INTO THE DAILY DAF

 A pit is different.
 Since the pit is entirely open, the Mechitzos on the bottom are the same as the Mechitzos on the top (above ten Tefachim) which enclose a Reshus ha'Yachid.
 Any indentations in the walls of the pit are "Chorei Reshus ha'Yachid."
 (See also TOSFOS HA'ROSH 34a, DH Niskaven.)

 (b) To answer the second question, one may suggest that while it is common to find a tree with many carved-out indentations, in a pit there is generally only one surface (the bottom of the pit).
 Therefore, when the terms "above" and "below" are used with regard to a pit, it is acceptable for those terms to refer to two different pits.
 When the words "above" and "below" are used with regard to a tree, they refer to the same tree, since it is common to have several surfaces at different points on the tree.
-(M. Kornfeld)
+(M. KORNFELD)

 2) BENDING A BASKET IN A TREE DOWN TO BELOW TEN TEFACHIM

-Rebbi Yirmeyah says that an Eruv inside a basket hung from a tree above ten Tefachim is valid because one can bend the basket down to below ten Tefachim, so that he and the Eruv are in one Reshus.
+QUESTION: Rebbi Yirmeyah says that an Eruv inside a basket hung from a tree above ten Tefachim is valid because one can bend the basket down to below ten Tefachim, so that he and the Eruv are in one Reshus.

 Why does this act make the Eruv valid?
-When one bends the basket, he transfers the basket and the Eruv inside it from Reshus ha'Yachid to Reshus ha'Rabim, which is an Isur d'Oraisa.
+When one bends the basket, he transfers the basket and the Eruv inside it from a Reshus ha'Yachid to a Reshus ha'Rabim, which is an Isur d'Oraisa.

 ANSWERS:

 (a) TOSFOS (DH Ho'il) in the name of the RASHBAM says that Rebbi Yirmeyah is of the opinion that "Eged Kli Shemei Eged."
-That is, if the basket lies partially in Reshus ha'Rabim and partially in Reshus ha'Yachid, then the food inside the basket is also considered to be partially in Reshus ha'Rabim and partially in Reshus ha'Yachid.
+That is, if the basket lies partially in a Reshus ha'Rabim and partially in a Reshus ha'Yachid, then the food inside the basket is also considered to be partially in a Reshus ha'Rabim and partially in a Reshus ha'Yachid.
 The basket itself has not been transferred from one Reshus to another Reshus, because it sits atop the border of two Reshuyos (Shabbos 91b).
 The food inside, therefore, is also not considered to have been transferred from one Reshus to another.

 (b) TOSFOS adds that even if Rebbi Yirmeyah does not agree that "Eged Kli Shemei Eged," there still is no Isur d'Oraisa transgressed when one bends the basket down to below ten Tefachim.
 When he brings the basket from above ten Tefachim to within ten Tefachim, he turns it into a Karmelis and not a Reshus ha'Yachid.
 Consequently, the food inside it rests in a Karmelis and not in a Reshus ha'Yachid.
 When one bends the basket in this manner, he transgresses only an Isur d'Rabanan (which, for the sake of Eruvei Techumin, is permitted during Bein ha'Shemashos).